STEM Leader 7

 Powered by Ocean Winds

-The award starts in September 2025 with an online welcome meeting (Google Meet) on Tuesday 30th September, 5pm to 6.15pm.
-The award will run from September 2025 to June 2026
+The award starts in September 2026 with an online welcome meeting (Google Meet) on Wed 30th September, 5pm to 6.15pm.
+The award will run from September 2026 to June 2027.
+We fully understand many of our candidates will have other courses, prelims, exams and commitments and this is fully accounted for to reduce unwanted pressure and workload for all.

 Key dates for this award